mattyImry/Discover-Sri-Lanka_MS2/README.md

 ### **_User Story_**

 * As a tourist I want to be able to discover where is the geographical location of Sri Lanka and where the locations stated in the website are located.
-I want to be able to see different type of holidays.
+I want to be able to see different type of locations.
 I want to be able to gather more information about Sri Lanka by using links to external pages.
+I want to be able to , by using the search box in the map, facilities and places to visit.
+I also want to be able to use a contact form in case more information are needed.
 The tourist can come back to check for new locations added to the website.

+*

 * As a local resident I want to be able to find more information about other locations in Sri Lanka via links to external pages and with the use of the interactive map.
 The local resident can come back to the site to see if new location and information have been added to the website.